 Raleigh NC 27603

-When figuring an education credit, use only the amounts you paid and are deemed to have paid during the tax year for qualified education expenses.
-In most cases, the student should receive Form 1098-T from the eligible educational institution by January 31,..
-However, the amounts on Form 1098-T, [box 1], might be different than the amount you actually paid and are deemed to have paid”.
+"When figuring an education credit, use only the amounts you paid and are deemed to have paid during the tax year for qualified education expenses.
+In most cases, the student should receive Form 1098-T from the eligible educational institution by January 31.
+However, the amounts on Form 1098-T might be different than the amount you actually paid and are deemed to have paid."

-We do not include books on the 1098-T unless they are charged as part of a course fee (i.e. supply fee).
-We only include tuition and fees paid to the College.
+We do not include books on the 1098-T unless they are charged as part of a course fee (i.e., supply fee).
+We include only tuition and fees paid to the college.
 Please consult your tax advisor to determine if books are a deductible expense for tax purposes.

 Box 5 shows the amount of scholarships and grants the student received.
 Box 5 does not include loans.
 Scholarships and grants reduce the amount of qualified expenses the student can use when calculating a deduction or credit.